-- 26. Maintenance grant, Special Support Grant (SSG), Higher Education Grant (HEG), Adult Dependants' Grant (ADG) and Parents' Learning Allowance (PLA) are payable in respect of 365 days.
-Where a student withdraws from their course part-way through a payment period, a reassessment of these grants should normally be based on the number of days that the student was undertaking, or can be treated as undertaking, the course from the first day of the academic year to the date of withdrawal. - 27.
-However, under regulations 70(13) and 70(14) LAs/SFW have discretion, taking into account the student's circumstances, to extend the student's eligibility in respect of grants for living and other costs to the end of the payment period in which the student leaves the course.
-All payments should cease from the time of withdrawal from the course or when students who have attended their course in the AY and then go into prison (see paragraph 25).
+Maintenance grant, Special Support Grant (SSG), Adult Dependants' Grant (ADG) and Parents' Learning Allowance (PLA) are payable in respect of 365 days.
+Where a student withdraws from their course part-way through a payment period, a reassessment of these grants should normally be based on the number of days that the student was undertaking, or can be treated as undertaking, the course from the first day of the academic year to the date of withdrawal.

+However, under regulations 63(13) and 63(14) SFW have discretion, taking into account the student's circumstances, to extend the student's eligibility in respect of grants for living and other costs to the end of the payment period in which the student leaves the course.
+All payments should cease from the time of withdrawal from the course or when students who have attended their course in the AY and then go into prison (see above).
 Any overpayments should be recovered from students for any time that they spend in prison.